 Irritable bowel syndrome, or IBS for short, is a frustrating condition that can result in gas, abdominal pains, bloating, and problems like diarrhea and constipation.
 While the cause of the condition is not known, IBS symptoms often emerge after eating.
-This means that people are often able to reduce their IBS symptoms by paying close attention to the foods that they eat.
+This means that people are often able to reduce their IBS symptoms by paying close attention to the foods that they eat, and there are plenty of foods for IBS that can avoid or help mitigate those symptoms.

 The most common recommendation is to focus on a low FODMAP diet.
 FODMAP is an abbreviation for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 The simplest way to consider these is as a collection of short-chain carbohydrates that can ferment.